Become Car Salesman

 5 Scary Things About Becoming a Car Salesman

-Commission: One the scariest things about becoming a car salesman is working on a commission basis.
-Regardless of how much research you do you will never know exactly how things work until a dealership hires you and you start selling some cars.
-Of course you can ask for the details of the commission structure during your interview, but you still won’t have the big picture until you get started.
-That is when you will learn all the details of your car salesman pay plan and only then because every car dealership has a different pay plan.
-The details include the percent of profit, the dealership pack, bonuses and spiffs all of which can vary great from dealer to dealer.
-Now if that is not enough to make you think twice about your new profession the next scary thing will make the hair on the back of your neck stand up if you never got paid on a commission basis before.
+Commission: One of the scariest things about becoming a car salesman is working on a commission basis.
+Regardless of how much research you do, you will never know exactly how things work until a dealership hires you and you start selling some cars.
+Of course, you can ask for the details of the commission structure during your interview.
+However, you won’t have the big picture until you start.
+That is when you will learn all the details of your car sales pay plan.
+Practically every car dealership has a different pay plan.

-Regular Pay Checks: If you came from a vocation that paid you an hourly wage or a salary, which you received weekly, or biweekly you are in for a severe change.
-Typically you will be paid once a week as long as you sold some cars in the previous week.
-However if you didn’t sell any cars in the past week you wont receive a paycheck on Friday unless your dealership pays a draw or a small weekly fixed amount, but once again every dealership has a different pay plan.
-Becoming a car salesman is very different from most careers, but it car be very lucrative.
-The last thing you want to do when you think about selling cars for a living is to focus on not getting a weekly paycheck.
-If you sell cars regularly which is your job the paychecks will come and you will wonder why you weren’t a car salesman years ago.
-Take a look at how much car salesmen get paid.
+If you came from a vocation that paid you an hourly wage or a salary you received weekly or biweekly, you are in for a severe change.
+Typically, you will be paid once a week if you sold some cars the previous week.
+However, if you didn’t sell any cars in the past week, you won’t receive a paycheck on Friday unless your dealership pays a draw or a small weekly fixed amount, but once again, every dealership has a different pay plan.

-Car Salesman Hours: You won’t have to go too far to find someone that was once a car salesman and the first thing they will say is that they left the profession because of the hours.
-They won’t tell you that they couldn’t sell cars or that that they didn’t make a true commitment to become a car salesman.
-They will only complain about the hours and they won’t mention their inability to sell cars professionally.
-Of course you will be working more than forty hours a week, but you will also have the opportunity to earn a six-figure income.
-I don’t know about you, but if I’m going to have to work for a living I would rather work a few more hours per week and make a lot more money than most 40 hours per week jobs.
-If you want to know the truth take a look at the car salesman hours survey here.
+Car Salesman Hours: You won’t have to go too far to find someone who was once a car salesperson.
+They will often say that they left the profession because of the hours.
+They won’t tell you that they couldn’t sell cars or that they didn’t make a genuine commitment to become a car salesman.
+They will only complain about the hours and won’t mention their inability to sell cars professionally.

-Can I Do It: Most everyone questions his or her abilities at one time or another and making the decision to become a car salesman will probably be one of those times.
-A car salesman job is not like any other job, but if you are not going to jump in and give 110% don’t bother.
-The first 90 days or so is going to be the hardest part of becoming a car salesman.
-You need to be ALL IN or not don’t even waste your time.
-You are going to need a positive attitude, an open mind and a burning desire to succeed.
-Get through the first 3 to 6 months and you will have a good foundation for becoming a successful car salesman or car saleswoman.
-I am not saying that it will be easy after that or that you will be the best salesperson at your dealership because it’s still work, but at least you can take a breath.
-You can do it, others have and you can too, if you just decide.
+Most everyone questions their abilities at one time or another, and deciding to become a car salesman will probably be one of those times.
+A car salesperson job is unlike any other job, but if you are not going to jump in and give 110%, don’t bother.
+The first 90 days of becoming a car salesman is the most challenging part.
+It would be best to be ALL IN or not; don’t waste your time.
+You will need a positive attitude, an open mind, and a burning desire to succeed.

 Do You Still Want to Become a Car Salesman?

-Later, fresh Up on the Lot
+Later, Fresh Up on the Lot

 KB